ESP-Provisioning-BLE/.github/profile/README.md

 - **[esp_provisioning_ble](https://github.com/ESP-Provisioning-BLE/esp_provisioning_ble)**: A Flutter/Dart package for Wi-Fi provisioning over BLE on Espressif devices, using the ESP-IDF Unified Provisioning protocol.

-The organization is not closed to growing.
+This organization is open to growing.
 If related tooling emerges around ESP BLE provisioning, this could become a home for that too.

 ## Current status